Ideal Protein

 Ideal Protein Cost Versus Expenses on Meal Out

 I have a busy life, and before Ideal Protein, I usually ate out at least three days a week for lunch and 2 to 4 dinner meals.
+Lunch cost me between $10 to $15 for a meal and a drink, while dinners, which involved a glass of wine were around $18 to $35 on average.

 When on Ideal Protein, I became a meal prep whiz, helping me focus on the diet.
 Meal prep was essential in teaching me to prioritize myself, along with my family, and it also saved me so much money.
+Even just one of these meals covers almost all of my Ideal Protein products for the DAY.
+Not to mention that wine is not allowed on Phase 1.

 Ideal Protein Cost Versus Expenses on My Morning Joe